-I thought Id take some time and dedicate some of this site to sharing all I can find pertaining to sexual harassment.
+I thought Id take some time and dedicate some of this site to sharing some information pertaining to sexual harassment.
 There are lots of resources that cover sexual assault fewer for sexual harassment.
 I guess we all have to make a choice will my voice and decisions make a difference.
 I hope it makes a positive difference.
 Here's a quote I read someplace, no idea who wrote it but I liked it, " while your pretending to be somebody else, don't forget who you really are."
 Freedom of expression is protected as a "fundamental freedom" by Section 2 of the Canadian Charter of Rights and Freedoms.
 Sometimes depending on the subject people are not going to like what you have to say.

 To start sexual harassment constitutes an infringement of a person’s right to equality.

 It is prohibited by section 15 of the Canadian Charter of rights and freedoms and by all provincial Human Rights codes to find sections that apply to you, look up your provincial Human Rights Code.
-I was told a long time ago its better to know a little about a lot than a lot about a little.
-It serves well working in the arts.

 From what I have been able to find from a legal perspective there are two main types of sexual harassment "quid pro quo" and “hostile climate”.
 Even though victims do not have to describe there experiences on the basis of these types.
 I think if you have been subjected to these types of sexual harassment its best to make yourself knowledgeable, these two types are dependent on the consequences for the victim.